Lower Slaughter

 When we did finally surface our meal was truly a brunch.
 I didn't make any effort to empty everything because we would be able to do that once we arrived at the campsite.

 I think we pulled away about midday for a journey of twenty-nine miles.
-First we were going to pop to their Tesco store for a few bits and pieces.
+First we were going to pop to Warwick's Tesco store for a few bits and pieces.
 On the way we nearly bagged ourselves a trophy.
 Having taken a left turn off a roundabout at the end of some dual carriageway we had a blue estate car in front of us.
 Suddenly it swung off the road in to a side road opening and with a right turn of the steering wheel proceeded to attempt a 'U' turn right in front of us.
-Fortunately I had anticipated the move and was able to bring us to a half before she experienced a classic 'T' bone collision.
+Fortunately I had anticipated the move and was able to bring us to a halt before she experienced a classic 'T' bone collision.
 I even had time to take my hands off the steering wheel and shake both fists at her.
 I think it frightened the crap out of her.
 I can only assume she'd taken the wrong exit off the roundabout, got annoyed about it and decided to swing the car round without giving any thought to vehicles behind her.
 If our 3500kg had rammed in to the side of her car she'd have been seriously injured.
 Most annoying of all was that I hadn't turned the dashcam on before we left, so that would have failed to provide us with evidence of her actions should we have needed it.
 But she was only the first if a few stupid drivers we experienced as we made our way across town to Tesco's.
 I was becoming quite concerned about the standard of driving around here.

 After Tesco's it was off to the campsite (N52.279823° W1.5963°) on what has turned out to be a glorious sunny day.